oracle-livelabs/pts/sharding/shard-db-deployment/shard-db-deployment.md

-9. Connect to the shard pdb.
+9. Connect to the shard pdb. (**Note**: If you current host is shd2 or shd3, you should change the pub name from shdpdb1 to shdpdb2 or shdpdb3)

     ```
     SQL> <copy>show pdbs</copy>